Applied AI

 Data ingestion, enrichment, and packaging pipelines

-• Verification and validation steps that confirm completeness, consistency, and privacy controls before packaging finalization.
+• Verification steps that confirm completeness, consistency, and privacy controls before finalization.

 Security, privacy, and compliance

-Security and compliance concerns are central to post-incident packaging.
+Security and compliance are central.
 Implement:

 • End-to-end encryption and secure transit for sensitive signals.